Falwell on leave from Liberty presidency

 A top Republican in the House of Representatives called for Falwell to leave his position.

-Rep. Mark Walker, the vice chair of the House Republican Conference and a former Liberty faculty member, said on Twitter: "Jerry Falwell Jr’s ongoing behavior is appalling.
-As a Music Faculty Advisory Board Member and former [email protected], I’m convinced Falwell should step down.
+Representative Mark Walker, the vice chair of the House Republican Conference and a former Liberty faculty member, said on Twitter, "Jerry Falwell Jr’s ongoing behavior is appalling.
+As a Music Faculty Advisory Board Member and former instructor @LibertyU, I’m convinced Falwell should step down.
 None of us are perfect, but students, faculty, alumni and @LUPraise deserve better."

 In May, at least four black faculty and staff members at Liberty resigned in protest after Falwell tweeted an image of a face mask with a picture from Virginia governor Ralph Northam’s medical school yearbook that shows two men, one of whom may be Northam, wearing blackface and Ku Klux Klan robes, respectively.
 Falwell's comment: "If I am ordered to wear a mask, I will reluctantly comply, but only if this picture of Governor Blackface himself is on it!"